skyrocket-qy/distributed-system-knowledge/communication/actor-model/README.md

 -   **Some Distributed Databases:** Certain distributed databases or data processing systems might use actor-like principles internally for managing concurrency and communication between components.

 -   **High-Concurrency Systems:** Any system requiring a high degree of concurrency, fault tolerance, and distributed processing can benefit from the Actor Model, such as real-time analytics, gaming servers, and IoT platforms.

+## Related Concepts

+-   **Communication:** The Actor Model provides a distinct communication paradigm based on asynchronous message passing, offering an alternative to traditional RPC or shared-memory approaches in distributed systems.
+[Explore Communication Patterns](../README.md).

+-   **Fault Tolerance:** With its inherent supervision hierarchies, the Actor Model offers robust mechanisms for building fault-tolerant systems that can self-heal and recover gracefully from component failures.
+[Understand Fault Tolerance](../../fault-tolerance/README.md).

+-   **Scaling:** The principles of isolation, location transparency, and asynchronous message passing make the Actor Model highly suitable for building scalable distributed systems that can easily expand by adding more actors or nodes.
+[Learn about Scaling](../../scaling/README.md).

+-   **Coordination:** Actors coordinate their activities by exchanging messages, enabling complex distributed logic to be built from simple, independent, and interacting units.
+[Discover Coordination Concepts](../../coordination/README.md).

+-   **Messaging:** The Actor Model's reliance on asynchronous message passing aligns closely with general messaging concepts, providing a structured way to handle inter-component communication in a decoupled manner.
+[Explore Messaging Systems](../../messaging/README.md).